Modern Addiction Treatment as Puritan Indoctrination

 Andrew Weil got it half right: he said that drugs like methadone do not treat the real issue.
-But the real issue is not some Freudian crisis that the user has suppressed with drugs -- the real issue is that the user sought a good snappy feeling which helped her "get her head together."
+But the real issue is not some Freudian crisis that the user has suppressed with drugs, the real issue is not chemical imbalance -- the real issue is that the user sought a good snappy feeling which helped her "get her head together."
 There is nothing pathological about that.
 We all want that, presumably.
 Sure, she chose an unreliable way to cater to that desire, if only because she lives in the age of a Drug War that is designed to make her fail in her quest for pharmacologically aided peace of mind, but that does not mean that the desire for mental clarity and euphoria is pathological in itself or the sign of some underlying pathology.

 Modern addiction treatment is part of America's imperialist project to demonize and eradicate medicines that have been politically deemed to be without any beneficial uses according to Puritan Western politicians (as if any substance can have no good uses whatsoever, in any dose, at any time, for any person, ever).
 In foreign policy, we stalk abroad to wipe out poppy fields against the desires of the locals; in domestic policy, the government creates drugs that are designed to make self-transcendence biochemically impossible.